 False, according to CDC and the Food and Drug Administration.

 Manufacturer-acknowledged adverse reactions from MMR vaccine are listed beginning on page 6 here.

 Though not mentioned on the CDC page about safety risks, the risks of MMR vaccine include brain damage (encephalopathy).
-They also include a “usually fatal brain disorder” when severely-compromised individuals who should be vaccinated are mistakenly given MMR vaccine.
+They also include a “usually fatal brain disorder” when severely-compromised individuals who should not be vaccinated are mistakenly given MMR vaccine.

 All medicine has side effects, but CDC considers the risk of measles vaccine (and any approved vaccine) to be lower than the risk of the disease it purports to prevent.

 Sometimes that calculus has proven to change or be incorrect.
 The government has sometimes removed previously-approved vaccines from the market for safety reasons.

 This happened with oral polio vaccine, which was long given to children even though it (rarely) transmitted polio, and a safer injectable version was available.
 CDC removed oral polio vaccine from the U.S. market in 2000.

 In 1999, the government also removed a rotavirus (diarrhea) vaccine from the U.S. market due to safety risks in children.

 CDC acknowledges that vaccines that are considered safe for the general population are dangerous for a minority of children.

 To date, the little-known “vaccine court” has paid more than $4 billion in vaccine injury damages.